clairekope/enzo-isogal/doc/manual/source/parameters/problemtypes.rst

 ``GalaxySimulationGasHalo`` (external)
     Controls the properties of the circumgalactic
     medium used.
-Choices are no CGM (0), hydrostatic equilibrium, relatively diffuse CGM (1), power-law entropy profile (2).
+Choices are no CGM (0), hydrostatic equilibrium, relatively diffuse CGM (1), power-law entropy profile (2). cored power-law entropy profile (3), power-law entropy profile in hydrostatic equilibrium (4), cored power-law entropy profile in hydrostatic equilibrium (5).  (unitless)
     Default: 0.
 ``GalaxySimulationGasHaloScaleRadius`` (external)
     Sets the scale radius for the CGM.
 Unused for GalaxySimulationGasHalo=0.
 For GalaxySimulationGasHalo=1, this is effectively the NFW scale radius.
-For GalaxySimulationGasHalo=2, this is the radius where the density is set.
+For GalaxySimulationGasHalo=2-5, this is the radius where the density is set.
+(Units are Mpc)
     Default: 0.001
 ``GalaxySimulationGasHaloDensity`` (external)
     Sets the density normalization for the CGM.
 Unused for GalaxySimulationGasHalo=0.
 For GalaxySimulationGasHalo=1, this effectively controls the maximum
     CGM density.
-For GalaxySimulationGasHalo=2, this is the density at the radius set by GalaxySimulationGasHaloScaleRadius.
+For GalaxySimulationGasHalo=2-5, this is the density at the radius set by GalaxySimulationGasHaloScaleRadius.
 (Units are CGS density, g/cm^3)
     Default: 1.67e-27
 ``GalaxySimulationGasHaloTemperature`` (external)
     Sets the temperature normalization of the CGM.
 Unused for GalaxySimulationGasHalo=0, 1.
-For GalaxySimulationGasHalo=2,
+For GalaxySimulationGasHalo=2-5,
     this is meant to be approximately the virial temperature.
 (Units are Kelvin)
     Default: 1.0e+6